-Protect Children from Poverty - To sustain the reduced levels of child poverty achieved during the pandemic, citizens of Montgomery County must push their federal lawmakers to reenact the expanded Child Tax Credit.
+Protect Children from Poverty - To sustain the reduced levels of child poverty achieved during the pandemic, citizens of Chester County must push their federal lawmakers to reenact the expanded Child Tax Credit.
 Further, support must be rallied to continue the flexible enrollment policies in Medicaid, CHIP, and SNAP that protect children's health and ensure their nutrition is never at risk.

-Curb the Impact of Inflation on Families by Making Child Care More Affordable - Montgomery County made urgently needed investments in child care during the crisis.
-Now its leaders and citizens must work to increase funding for child care from Washington and Harrisburg so that families can afford highquality, child care and pre-k
+Curb the Impact of Inflation on Families by Making Child Care More Affordable - The citizens of Chester County must increase the efforts made on their behalf in Washington and Harrisburg to deliver more resources so that families can afford high-quality, affordable child care and pre-k.

-The Direct Impact of COVID on Montgomery County
+The Direct Impact of COVID on Philadelphia